visoca/SNP-and-genotype-calling/docs/gatk.md

 __Important note:__ GATK is more picky than bcftools with regards to the content of the BAM files and requires to have read groups information appropriately encoded.
 The BAM files that will be use below have been produced to include such information, but it is something to bear in mind if plannig to use GATK.
 I have included in this repository two examples scripts on (1) how to run an aligner such as [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) to include read groups in the output BAM files ([hisat2.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/hisat2.sh)) and (2) how to run [picard tools](https://broadinstitute.github.io/picard/) to add read groups to the BAM files *a posteriori* ([rgsbams.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/rgsbams.sh)).

 Now, let's prepare a batch script to run GATK on ShARC.
-As before, we will use an SGE array to call SNPs in parallel for three scaffolds.
+As before, we will use an SGE array to call SNPs in parallel for three scaffolds, using 4 cores for each task.

 ```bash
 #!/bin/bash